Graduate Process Engineer

 Port Sunlight

-Manpower are currently seeking interim Graduate Process Engineers, to work with our global FMCG client Unilever, renowned for brands such as Dove, Sure, Persil, and Simple, and become an integral part of their fast-paced FMCG environment.
+Manpower are currently seeking an interim Graduate Process Engineer, to work with our global FMCG client Unilever, renowned for brands such as Dove, Sure, Persil, and Simple, and become an integral part of their fast-paced FMCG environment.

 The position is based in Port Sunlight Village, Wirral easily accessible by train and car.
-This is a full-time temporary role until 31 March 2026, requiring 37.5 hours per week, Monday to Friday.
+This is a full-time temporary role to last until the end of August 2026, requiring 37.5 hours per week, Monday to Friday.
 Compensation for this role is competitive, paying up to £42,000 per annum, pro rata, depending upon experience.

 Owns stops and performance data analytics for the line.
 Provides stops, MTBS, OEE data for meetings.
 Supports the line team with further analytics for line workflows and problem-solving sessions